 Fixed prime lenses work, but variable wide lenses rule for any landscape, especially when capturing the Northern Lights!

 Long exposures are essential for capturing the Aurora.
 Exposure times vary between 5 seconds at higher ISO settings with wide open apertures, all the way to 20-40 seconds.
 I’ve captured it in various settings.
 My best results using my full frame Nikon range at ISO 800 at f 2.8 using my 14-24 lens at 20 seconds.
 This will vary depending on brightness and conditions, but I seldom go above ISO 2500.
 (20 seconds tends to keep stars from blurring in my case ).

 Always have spare camera batteries on hand.
 Keep them in a warm inner pocket.
 Bring a good headlamp with an infrared light setting option.
 This will prevent night blindness.

 NOTE: When using headlamps be respectful of others making exposures nearby, don’t be selfish.
 It’s always good to work with others when exposing in any night photography situation.
 Teamwork rules!

 Experiment with different exposure settings.
 All cameras are different.
 Expect to be fussing around at first.
 Its always good to test your settings first and get a feel for working with your camera in the dark.
 Knowing your camera’s button locations and menus are critical.
 (If you’ve never done night photography before, playing in the dark at home where it doesn’t count is a good way to learn)

 When the action starts, you’ll want clear skies for the most part and quickly seek a good landscape to construct your composition.
-As far as moon phases are concerned, total late predawn darkness is best while exploring optimum locations on our workshops.
-But I’ve found waxing or waning crescents great for illuminating foregrounds, especially with the strong foreground features found in Iceland.
+Total late predawn darkness is best while exploring optimum locations on our workshops.
+As far as moon phases are concerned, I’ve found waxing or waning crescents great for illuminating foregrounds, especially with the strong foreground features found in Iceland.